nadethoughts/Aetheria/Campaigns/The Anchor’s Secret/Transcripts/TAS Session 05 - Transcript.md

 Yep, yep, yep, yep, yep.
 Seize Bash.
 Loud again.
 That was so good.
 That's your channel divinity?
 Yeah.
 That comes back on a short rest?
 Yes, correct.
 Short rest?
 Correct.
 Oh, yeah.
 That's it.
 It's doggie good.
 This guy is dead.
 Oh, sweet.
 All right.
 The big bad...
 Big bad guy.
 I don't know.
 DC 15?
 Yep.
 Okay, he passes.
 Yep.
 I suspected.
 So 9 for him.
 Yep.
 All right, cool.
 So, my action.
 For my bonus action.
 Okay.
 I'm going to cast Spiritual Weapon.
 Pushyard.
 Then I'm going to create a...
 What does my Spiritual Weapon look like?

 I think I did some before.
 It's probably a Trident.
 Trident makes sense.
 Trident serve for ruling seven seas.
-And that is what Moraine does.
+And that is what Miraine does.
 Which one of these little guys passed?
 Which one looks at least damaged, if I know that?
 They all look equally damaged.
 Oh, okay.
 The guy that did pass was the guy that...
 Yep.
 Is dead.
 Was already dead.
 Was already hurt.
 All right.
 We're going to put my Spiritual Weapon right here.
 Okay.
 Oof.
 And it's going to attack this guy.
 Okay.
 With advantage of its flanking.
 Oh, yeah.
 Oh, yeah.

 It is flanking.
 Oh.
 No. No. I don't think your Spiritual Weapon can obtain flanking.
 But maybe...
 Oh, yeah.
 He might use it as not a person.
 But that is...
 I mean, that's a him.
 That's a him thing.
 I would say no. But that's fair.
 But that's a DM.
 I am unsure, to be honest.
 I don't know how that works.
 Yeah.
 I don't know how that works.
 I don't know.
 Yeah.
 I'll...
 No, I think you're right, because it can't be targeted.
 Yeah.
 Right.
 Yes.
 So, it doesn't lead us off.
 It's not threat.
 Yes.
 Yeah, yeah, yeah, yeah, yeah.